jpegleg/snake_bounce/README.md

 Edit the sendit functionto replace YOURSERVERGOESHERE with your webs erver or backend server.

-# Note that snake_bounce.py should basically always get an HTTP 404 when it works...
+# Note that snake bounce should basically always get an HTTP 404 when it works...

  The idea is to use this to send the data to a server
  in an HTTPS GET request via data packed into the URI context.